logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 Select the *Resource Group* (1) in which you created your *storage account* and *managed identity* (see above).

 !!! note
-    If the *Resource Group* does not appear in the drop-down, make sure that you properly [created and set the custom role](#step-12-creating-a-custom-role-for-hopsworksai) for this resource group.
+    If the *Resource Group* does not appear in the drop-down, make sure that the customre role you created in step [1.1](#step-11-connect-your-azure-account) has the *Microsoft.Resources/subscriptions/resourceGroups/read* permission and is assigned to the *hopsworks.ai* user.

 Name your cluster (2).
 Your cluster will be deployed in the *Location* of your *Resource Group* (3).